On continuation and convex Lyapunov functions: On convexity

 Indeed, we recover Theorem~\ref{thm:cvx:Lyap} for the identity metric on $\mathbb{R}^n$ and $U=\mathbb{R}^n$.
 In particular, in that case we can define our Riemannian exponential map as $\mathrm{Exp}_x(v)=x+v$ for (sufficiently small) $v\in T_xU$.
 Hence, the tangent vector $v$ such that $\mathrm{Exp}_x(v)=0$ is simply $-x$ (now seen as a tangent vector),~\textit{i.e.}, $\mathrm{Exp}_x^{-1}(0)=-x$.
 Recall, formally speaking, $-\mathrm{id}_{\mathbb{R}^n}$ should be understood as $x\mapsto (x,-x)\in TU$ while ignoring the first component of the image.
 With this in mind we can again understand $\mathrm{Exp}^{-1}(0)$ as the canonical ``\textit{inward}'' vector field, yet now on a subset of $(\mathbb{R}^n,g)$.

 Generalizing to compact manifolds and so forth (beyond contractible sets) is somewhat nonsensical as no smooth function function with a single critical point exists on those spaces.
 This restriction comes from the demand that our geodesics are unique, obstructing nontrivial topologies.
-See~\cite[Chapter~4]{ref:udriste2013convex} for more pointers.
+See~\cite[Ch.~4]{ref:udriste2013convex} for more pointers.

-A similar generaliztion can be achieved through the lens of \textit{contraction analysis}~\cite{ref:lohmiller1998contraction}.
+A similar generalization can be achieved through the lens of \textit{contraction analysis}~\cite{ref:lohmiller1998contraction}.
 See in particular~\cite{ref:wensing2020beyond} for a relation between $g$-convexity and contraction metrics.

-We end this section by returning to Remark~\ref{rem:suff}, the Lyapunov function with respect to~\eqref{equ:ahmadi} is nonconvex, yet the dynamical system satisfies the necessary condition~\eqref{equ:cvx:L:nec}.
-Indeed, the function \textit{is} $g$-convex\footnote{In fact, the function $x\mapsto \log(1+x^2)$ is also semiconcave.} (under quadrant-wise exponential geodesics), and the necessary condition effectively extends (as inferred from Theorem~\ref{thm:geod:cvx:Lyap}).
+We end this section by returning to Remark~\ref{rem:suff}, the Lyapunov function with respect to~\eqref{equ:ahmadi} is nonconvex, yet the dynamical system satisfies the necessary condition~\eqref{equ:cvx:L:nec}. {Indeed, the function \textit{is} locally $g$-convex\footnote{In fact, the function $x\mapsto \log(1+x^2)$ is also semiconcave.} (under quadrant-wise exponential geodesics, using a ``\textit{log-barrier}'' metric \textit{cf.}~\cite[Ex.
+4.8]{ref:vishnoi2018geodesic}, thanks to the invariance properties of the vector field).
+However, under such a choice of metric the exponential map is not well-defined (the metric is singular at $0$), generalizing our framework to handle weaker regularity conditions is left for future work.}